 Milton Berle’s achievement is easiest to miss because it now looks primitive.

 Early television often does.
 The sets were crude, the format still unsettled, and the comedy broad by design.
 But that is exactly why Berle matters.
 He was the figure who helped turn television from a novelty into a habit.
-He did not just succeed on TV.
-He taught the medium what kind of star it wanted in its first great moment of mass adoption.
+He succeeded on TV and taught the medium what kind of star it wanted in its first great moment of mass adoption.

-That is why “Mr. Television” was not just a nickname.
+That is why “Mr. Television” was more than a nickname.
 It was a description of function.

 He came out of vaudeville and fit the new medium immediately